October 2003 (Part 3)

 Form is one aspect of kungfu.
 The other aspects are force, application and philosophy.

 All Shaolin schools teach the same form, although the actual patterns, sequences and sets may be different.
-If someone performs a series of martial art movements, by looking at his form we can tell whether his is Shaolin Kungfu.
-(To be exact the previous clause should read “whether his is Shaolin Kungfu form”.)
+If someone performs a series of martial art movements, by looking at his form we can tell whether his is Shaolin Kungfu form.
 For example, if he bounces about, or kicks wildly, then his is not Shaolin Kungfu.

 However, the term “form” is sometimes used to refer to a kungfu set.
 In this case, different schools teach different forms, in the sense of different kungfu sets.